QuantEcon/lecture-source-py/source/rst/arellano.rst

 Asset Markets
 ---------------

-The only credit instrument available to the government is a one-period bond traded in international credit markets
+The only credit instrument available to the government is a one-period bond traded in international credit markets.

 The bond market has the following features